 The Issues

-For Aboriginal and Torres Strait Islander communities, where family violence occurs at higher rates, the problem is even greater.
-In 2014–15, 1 in 7 (14%) Indigenous women experienced physical violence in the previous year.
+In 2016-17, almost 1 in 3 of the 21,400 hospitalisations for assault injuries were a result of domestic and family violence. [i] 2014–15, 1 in 7 (14%) Indigenous women experienced physical violence in the previous year.
 Of these, about 1 in 4 (28%) reported that their most recent incident was perpetrated by a cohabiting partner (ABS 2016).

 One study of women in three domestic violence shelters found that: